Rank One Perturbations Supported by Hybrid Geometries and Their Deformations: Rank One Perturbation Supported by a Circle and a Point in

 for $\Real(\xi)>-1$, so that

-The limit of the second diagonal term of the matrix $\Phi(\epsilon, -\nu^2)$ as $\epsilon \rightarrow 0$ can be evaluated easily thanks to the Lebesgue dominated convergence theorem so we have
+The limit of the second diagonal term of the matrix $\Phi(\epsilon, -\nu^2)$ as $\epsilon \rightarrow 0^+$ can be evaluated easily thanks to the Lebesgue dominated convergence theorem so we have

 where we have used the result (\ref{pgammaepsilon}) and the continuity of the integral (\ref{integralofJ0fraction}) in the limiting case $a \to b$.
-The $\epsilon \to 0^+$ limit of the first diagonal element of the matrix $\Phi(\epsilon, E)$ given in (\ref{regularizedPhi1}) includes a divergent term due to the singular behaviour of the heat kernel around $t=0$.
+The $\epsilon \to 0^+$ limit of the first diagonal element of the matrix $\Phi(\epsilon, E)$ in (\ref{regularizedPhi1}) includes the following term

-For this reason, we apply the idea of the renormalization, that is, introduce a new parameter $\mu>0$ and make the following choice of the coupling constant $\lambda_1$ as a function of the regularization parameter $\epsilon$:
+This is divergent due to the singular behaviour of the heat kernel around $t=0$ in two and three dimensions.
+In line with the well-known idea of renormalization in field theory models, we introduce a new parameter $\mu>0$ and make the following choice of the coupling constant $\lambda_1$ as a function of the regularization parameter $\epsilon$: